christinesbui/COP3223C-ACT01/README.md

 ## cop3223c-act01
-declaring and reading integers, calculating basic mathematics in C
+write 2 programs declaring and reading integers, calculating basic mathematics in C

 ### problem 1
 declare 5 variables of type long int. read 5 integers from the user.\